In situ bioremediation: Anaerobic in situ bioremediation

-Uses of In Situ Bioremediation
+Uses

 Biochar

 Hydrocarbons are also commonly known as polycyclic aromatic hydrocarbons (PAHs) that are made up of aromatic rings.
-As a result, these pollutants are the byproducts of the burning of materials such as fossil fuels.
+These pollutants are the byproducts of the burning of materials such as fossil fuels.
 Hydrocarbons are found in both terrestrial and aquatic environments, posing a threat to environmental health, biodiversity, and food safety.
-Moreover, Hydrocarbons can also exhibit mutagenic and carcinogenic properties, posing a danger to both human and animal life.
+Hydrocarbons can also exhibit mutagenic and carcinogenic properties, posing a threat to both human and animal life.

-To address these risks, aerobic and anaerobic remediation techniques can be used to degrade these pollutants; an effective anaerobic technique is Biochar.
-Specifically, biochar is composed of plant residues, microbial biomass, and agricultural residues, produced through a process called pyrolysis.
+Aerobic and anaerobic remediation techniques can be used to degrade these pollutants; an effective anaerobic technique is Biochar.
+Biochar is composed of plant residues, microbial biomass, and agricultural residues, produced through a process called pyrolysis.
+It has a porous and absorbent structure and creates optimal conditions for microorganisms to degrade pollutants in the soil.
 Additionally, Biochar is rich in carbon, which makes the Biochar act as a trap for PAH pollutants.
 Biochar absorbs the most pollutants when the temperature of pyrolysis is the highest because higher temperatures increase the surface area of the Biochar.
 To improve the effectiveness of biochar, acid and alkali are often used as activating agents to improve PAH removal.
-While biochar can be used both in aerobic and anaerobic conditions, it is ideally used under anaerobic conditions because it creates an environment where microbes can flourish, which enhances the effectiveness of biochar.
-Beyond pollutant removal, byproducts can be used to improve soil quality.
-Biogas, the byproduct of biochar, can be used as an energy source because it's mostly composed of methane and carbon dioxide.
-Furthermore, biochar also leaves behind digestates.
+Biochar can be used both in aerobic and anaerobic conditions, but it is ideally used under anaerobic conditions because it creates an environment where microbes can flourish, which enhances the effectiveness of biochar.
+Byproducts can be used to improve soil quality.
+Biochar is a component in the creation of biogas, a renewable fuel derived from animal and environmental waste and composed of methane and carbon dioxide.
+This process occurs in a digester where biochar's porous and absorbent structure fosters an ideal habitat for microorganisms to break down waste.
+Biochar also leaves behind digestates.
 Digestates are beneficial for the soil because they can be used to make nutrient-rich fertilizer and conditioner.
 Digestates may also pose issues; similar to creating beneficial organic matter, it can also leave behind inorganic heavy metals, which are dangerous pollutants.

-From another perspective, hydrocarbons can be classified into two groups: LMW-PAHs, which have a low molecular weight and less than four aromatic rings, and HMW-PAHs with a high molecular weight and more than four aromatic rings.
-Consequently, the higher the molecular weight or the aromatic rings of a PAH are, the lower the solubility of the PAH is, which makes it harder for biochar to break down pollutants.
+Hydrocarbons can be classified into two groups: LMW-PAHs, which have a low molecular weight and less than four aromatic rings, and HMW-PAHs with a high molecular weight and more than four aromatic rings.
+The higher the molecular weight or the aromatic rings of a PAH are, the lower the solubility of the PAH is, which makes it harder to break down pollutants.